Key Takeaways

 - Use role-based access controls: Not everyone needs access to everything.
 Role-based access control (RBAC) solves this by giving each team member access only to what they need.
 This doesn’t just boost security—it simplifies onboarding and reduces mistakes.

 - Encrypt everything: Whether it’s data at rest (stored on your servers) or data in transit (being sent via email or chat), encryption keeps it safe.
 Even if someone does intercept it, they won’t be able to read or use it.
-Encrypt things such as call recordings, chat logs, email attachments, customer data, file transfers and payment info.
+Encrypt things for stored and transmitted data such as call recordings, chat logs, email attachments, customer data, file transfers and payment info.

 - Keep your systems and software updated: Cybercriminals actively scan for known vulnerabilities in outdated software.
 Here’s an action plan to stop them: